joshestein/joshestein.github.io/src/content/projects/remembook.md

 ---
 title: "RememBook"
-description: "Remember more of what you read"
+description: "Remember more of what you read."
 date: "Aug 2025"
 ---